Stack-Overflow-as-a-Social-Network/stack-overflow-as-a-social-network.github.io/index.md

 <iframe class="plotly-plot" src="assets/export/questions_answered_per_year.html"></iframe>

-It is interesting to see that even when the stackoverflow community seems very powerful and 'knows' everything, there are still a noticable portion of around 15-20% of the questions posted on stackoverflow each year which does not receive any answers.
+It is interesting to see that even when the Stack Overflow community seems very powerful and 'knows' everything, there are still a noticable portion of around 15-20% of the questions posted on Stack Overflow each year which does not receive any answers.
 They remain unnoticed in the sea of questions.
 The portion of questions receiving no answers is also increasing in 2016 to 2018 (2019 data is not accurate as the full year data is not available by the time of the plot).

 Noticably, it is also rare for a single question to receive more than two answers, given there could often be multiple ways to achieve the same output.

 ### Working Days
-To get a feel of how the activity of the site evolves on a weekly basis, the plot below shows an example time period showing the amount of questions asked per day on Stackoverflow.
+To get a feel of how the activity of the site evolves on a weekly basis, the plot below shows an example time period showing the amount of questions asked per day on Stack Overflow.
 Zoom by selecting an area of the plot to see more closely.
 We can see a pattern where the amount of questions decreases to almost half during the weekends and rises back again during working days quite reliably.
 It's also interesting to note that the amount of questions asked also drops to even lower amounts once a year during Christmas and New Year's eve.
 No other seasonal event can be seen as clearly.

 <iframe class="plotly-plot stretch" src="assets/export/questions_per_day.html"></iframe>